 Homemade jewelry cleaner hydrogen peroxide is excellent to clean jewelry.
 It can be used to remove tarnish and verdigris from different kinds of jewelry.
-Together with other tools and agents, its application is board and effective.
+Together with other tools and agents, its application is broad and effective.

 Here are the reasons: